Funz0/DataSciencePortfolio/Spotify_Classification/README.md

 Alejandro Cepeda
 6/16/2022

-***GRAMMAR CHECK ALL MARKDOWN TEXT BEFORE UPLOADING***

 ## Context

 ![](spotify-logo.png)

-Music (listening and playing) is one of my favorites pastimes and go-to therapy session to de-stress.
-From a very young age, I have always enjoyed diverse genres of music, which then prompted me to search for and discover new genres I may enjoy.
-That of course could be a hit or miss depending on what I discover.
-To combat the struggle of manually conducting searches for new or previously unknown genres of music, I ask the following question: **What determines a track’s genre category?**.
+Music (listening and playing) is one of my favorite pastimes and go-to therapy session to de-stress.
+From a very young age, I have always I enjoyed diverse genres of music, which then prompted me to search for and discover new genres I may enjoy.
+That, of course, could be a hit or depending on what I discover.
+To combat the struggle of manually In conducting searches for new or previously unknown genres of music, I ask The following question: **What determines a track’s genre category?**.
-Knowing this may help me determine what makes a track enjoyable or not based on my own tastes and hopefully others who read this!
-To answer this, I downloaded a Spotify dataset from [Kaggle.com](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db), which was gathered using the Spotify API, mined and saved by Kaggle user Zaheen Hamidani.
-This dataset contains track information and the audio features associated with their respective track, sourced from Spotify’s API [documentation](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features):
+Knowing this may help me determine what makes a track enjoyable or not. based on my own tastes and hopefully those of others who read this.
+To answer this, I downloaded a Spotify dataset from [Kaggle.com](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db), which was gathered using the Spotify API, mined and saved by a Kaggle user, Zaheen Hamidani.
+This dataset contains track information and the audio features derived from Spotify's
+API
+[documentation](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features):